Invariant (mathematics): Unchanged under perturbation

-Thirdly, if one is studying an object which varies in a family, as is common in algebraic geometry and differential geometry, one may ask if the property is unchanged under perturbation (for example, if an object is constant on families or invariant under change of metric).
+Thirdly, if one is studying an object that varies in a family, as is common in algebraic geometry and differential geometry, one may ask if the property is unchanged under perturbation (for example, if an object is constant on families or invariant under change of metric).

 Invariants in computer science

 In computer science, an invariant is a logical assertion that is always held to be true during a certain phase of execution of a computer program.
 For example, a loop invariant is a condition that is true at the beginning and the end of every iteration of a loop.

 Invariants are especially useful when reasoning about the correctness of a computer program.
 The theory of optimizing compilers, the methodology of design by contract, and formal methods for determining program correctness, all rely heavily on invariants.

 Programmers often use assertions in their code to make invariants explicit.
 Some object oriented programming languages have a special syntax for specifying class invariants.